roobenweb/roobenweb/_posts/figma/2024-02-09-honda-importer.markdown

 A mobile website application for a car importer/importing business.

+Kei Cars are the smallest category of cars that are sold in Japan.

+Kei cars particularly Kei trucks are becoming more and more popular in America especially among the rural population.

+Kei trucks are essentially just utility version of Kei cars.
+They come with a flatbed and offer a lot of benefits for people living on more ample pieces of land.

-Keywords: Honda, Car Importer, Website Design, Mobile Design
+**Keywords:** Honda, Car Importer, Website Design, Mobile Design